prakrititz/Tibby-Classroom/README.md

 - Adding multilingual support to expand Tibby’s reach to different language learners.
 - Incorporating voice input/output to make Tibby more accessible.
 - Enhancing the quiz system with different types of questions (multiple choice, true/false, etc.).
+- AI-Powered Recommendations: Introducing personalized learning paths based on user progress and adaptability.
+Tibby will recommend topics and quizzes tailored to the learner’s strengths and weaknesses.
+- World Ranking System: Maintaining a global leaderboard where users can track their rank and compete with learners worldwide.
+- Enhancing the quiz system with different types of questions (multiple choice, true/false, numerical etc.).
+- Broad Audience Reach: Tibby’s Classroom will expand to serve anyone interested in learning any topic, from students to professionals seeking to enhance their knowledge and skills.

 ## Team Memebers:
 1. Prakrititz Borah  Prakrititz.Borah@iiitb.ac.in